-Dr. Donald J. Boudreaux teaches Economics for the Citizen for TFAS U.S. Programs in Washington, D.C.
+Dr. Donald J. Boudreaux is a senior scholar at The Fund for American Studies (TFAS).
+He teaches Economics for the Citizen for TFAS D.C.
+Summer Programs.

 Boudreaux served as chairman of the Department of Economics at George Mason University in Fairfax, Virginia, from August 2001 to August 2009.
 Previously, he was president of the Foundation for Economic Education (1997–2001), associate professor of legal studies and economics at Clemson University (1992–1997) and assistant professor of economics at George Mason University (1985–1989).